andremfreitas/andremfreitas.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!

-I am Andre, a PhD student in Physics at the University of Rome "Tor Vergata" and at Institut Polythecnic Paris.
+I'm a PhD student in Physics at the University of Rome "Tor Vergata" and at Institut Polythecnic Paris.
 I am supervised by [Luca Biferale](https://biferale.web.roma2.infn.it/) in Rome and [Kiwon Um](https://perso.telecom-paristech.fr/kum/) and [Mathieu Desbrun](https://www.inria.fr/en/mathieu-desbrun) in Paris.
 This research is funded by the European Union, via the Marie Skłodowska-Curie Actions (MSCA) programme.
 My research focus on closure problems in fluid dynamics and turbulence through differentiable solvers and their integration into the learning process of deep neural networks.

 Before this, I did my MSc in Aerospace Engineering at TU Delft, with a focus on numerical methods for fluid dynamics.
-I did my thesis at the Nuclear Research & consultancy Group (NRG) in Petten, supervised by [Dr.ir.
-Alexander van Zuijlen](https://www.tudelft.nl/staff/a.h.vanzuijlen/?cHash=ca8aca12e38995f190218464bde31b5b) and [ir.
-Kevin Zwijsen](https://www.linkedin.com/in/kevin-zwijsen-86432810b/?originalSubdomain=nl).
+I did my thesis at the Nuclear Research & consultancy Group (NRG) in Petten, supervised by [Alexander van Zuijlen](https://www.tudelft.nl/staff/a.h.vanzuijlen/?cHash=ca8aca12e38995f190218464bde31b5b) and [Kevin Zwijsen](https://www.linkedin.com/in/kevin-zwijsen-86432810b/?originalSubdomain=nl).
 We worked on an in-house anisotropic pressure fluctuations model.

-Currently, I am very interested in the application of ML/DL to physics, more spefically fluid dynamics and turbulence.
+Currently, I am very interested in the application of ML/DL to fluid dynamics.
 Reach out if you would like to discuss any related topic :)

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.